fharper/mytalks/slides/Deckset/Building Web Apps That Don’t Suck.md

 1. Don’t make us think about the interface
 <br/>
-1. Insulate us from that complexity
+1. Insulate us from the complexity
 <br/>
-1. Make accomplishing our goals easier
+1. Make accomplishing our goals easier & faster
 <br/>
-1. Help users be awesome in the moment!
+1. Help the users be awesome in the moment!

 ---